IgniteUI/igniteui-docfx/en/components/spreadsheet-overview.md

 # Angular Spreadsheet Overview

 The Angular Spreadsheet  (Excel viewer) component is lightweight, feature-rich and supplied with all the necessary options for operating, visualizing, and editing all types of spreadsheet data – scientific, business, financial, and more.
 All the information can be presented in a tabular format that feels intuitive and easy to navigate across cells, panes, and worksheets.
-The spreadsheet is complemented by flexible Excel-like interface, detailed charts, and features such as activation, cell editing, conditional formatting, styling, selection, clipboard.
+The [`IgxSpreadsheetComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxspreadsheetcomponent.html) is complemented by flexible Excel-like interface, detailed charts, and features such as activation, cell editing, conditional formatting, styling, selection, clipboard.

 ## Angular Spreadsheet Example